ZLT9/create-modular-tools/README.md

 ## Disassembling Tools

-You can disassemble tools (both vanilla and modular) into their parts by dropping them onto an up-facing Mechanical Saw.
+You can disassemble tools (both Vanilla and modular) into their parts by dropping them onto an up-facing Mechanical Saw.

 ![Disassembling an Iron Sword](https://github.com/user-attachments/assets/0b2a657b-e0ae-423c-b923-614954d380bc)